luisguve/luisguve.github.io/content/english/projects/manylms.md

 The main idea is to apply a JAMstack approach in this application, where the platform is a static website, and the backend is just an API that serves static content only once to build the website and just adds the dynamism that's necessary to allow users to authenticate, create orders, confirm payments and take courses.

 If we compare this approach to a WordPress website, we are taking out most of the overhead that implies rendering the pages everytime a user visits them.
-Despite that there are plugins for caching that may improve the performance, it's still never going to be faster and more efficient that just static content served by a CDN.
-That's why NextJS and Headless CMSs are so popular right now.
+Despite that there are plugins for caching that may improve the performance, it's still never going to be faster and more efficient than just static content served by a CDN.
+That's why React Router 7 and Headless CMSs are so popular right now.

 ### Platform features and user stories